-- Forward Facing Campus - Create bold gestures with an eye to the future through campus improvement projects. - Transition the physical identity of campus to focus on campus location along the bayfront. - Welcome Visitors to Campus - Create a working landscape at the entry to campus that removes the invasive understory and welcomes biodiversity while opening up views to the lakeshore. - Strengthen the identity of campus arrival by intentionally emphasizing of the main entrance through signage, landscape and roadway alignments while de-emphasizing these elements at secondary entries. - Strengthen circulation and wayfinding within campus. - Community Connectivity - Plan amenities which bring the community onto campus for business partnerships, events, and enjoyment of the natural setting. - Accommodate Emerging and Growing Academic Programs - Design adaptive and flexible buildings which can be renovated and/or added onto as academic program needs change.
+1) Forward Facing Campus

+- a.
+Create bold gestures with an eye to the future through campus improvement projects. - Transition the physical identity of campus to focus on campus location along Lake Michigan's shoreline.

+2) Welcome Visitors to Campus

+- a.
+Create a working landscape at the entry to campus that removes the invasive understory and welcomes biodiversity while opening up views to the lakeshore. - b.
+Strengthen the identity of the arrival at campus through intentional emphasis of main entrance through signage, landscape and roadway alignments and de-emphasis of these items at secondary entries. - c.
+Strengthen circulation and wayfinding within campus.